Appohh/facade-analysis-ai/README.md

 # Steps
 In order to install dependencies without version conflicts a few dependencies need to be installed in a order within the environment

+## Step 0
+Create a virtual environment with the command: "python -m venv venv" in the terminal at the root directory of the project.
+And activate it.
+Run: "venv\Scripts\activate"

 ## Step 1
 Install a specific version of PyTorch by index
 Run: "pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118"